naveen5765/berlin-clock/README.md

 The final two rows represent the minutes.
 The upper row represents 5 minute blocks, and is made up of 11 lamps- every third lamp is red, the rest are yellow.
 The bottom row represents 1 minute blocks, and is made up of 4 yellow lamps.

-## Running tests

-You can execute all the specs by running **jasmine** from the root of the project

-If you want to just run one spec or only those whom file names match a certain glob pattern you can do it like this:

-jasmine spec/appSpec.js
-jasmine "**/model/**/critical/\**/*Spec.js"

 ## Get Started

 ### `npm install`